Processing pipeline details¶

 can be automatically appended to the workflow.

-In such cases, it may be useful to specify the number of components to be
+To override this upper limit one may specify the number of components to be extracted

 Note: non-aggressive AROMA denoising is a fundamentally different procedure from its “aggressive” counterpart and cannot be performed only by using a set of noise regressors (a separate GLM with both noise and signal regressors needs to be used).
 Therefore instead of regressors FMRIPREP produces non-aggressive denoised 4D NIFTI files in the MNI space: